grokify/graphics-go/README.md

 ## Background

 This code is originally forked from [`code.google.com/p/graphics-go`](https://code.google.com/archive/p/graphics-go/) which was first exported to [`github.com/BurntSushi/graphics-go`](https://github.com/BurntSushi/graphics-go).
-Both repos appear inactive.
+This fork was created as both repos appear inactive.

 Reasons this was created include: